-Since 2014, the British International School of Boston has sent a group of students to Tanzania each winter to volunteer at a primary school, helping to improve the school's facilities.
-The trip is organized by Nord Anglia Education, a global family of more than 40 international schools, and brings the Boston students together with more than 100 other students from around the world to complete this service work.
+Our annual trip to Tanzania is organized by Nord Anglia Education, our global family of more than 40 sister international schools.
+This special trip brings our Boston students together with more than 100 other students from around the world to complete this important service work.

-In 2015, the British International School of Boston expanded their work in Tanzania's Natron region, working with a Maasai village school and other local organizations to develop a sustainable garden (allotment known as a bustani) at the school.
-The garden has continued to grow since then, and serves as a vital educational tool for the village and surrounding communities.
+In 2015, at British International School of Boston, we expanded our service work to include Tanzania's Natron region, working with a Maasai village school and other local organizations to develop a sustainable garden (an allotment known as a "bustani") at the school.
+The garden has grown since then and serves as a vital tool for the village and surrounding communities.

-A new group of Boston students return to Tanzania in March 2016 to continue the work significantly expand the bustani site to a 4 acre farm (shamba).
-A test drip-irrigation system was also added to the original garden/bustani site.
+A new group of Boston students returned to Tanzania in March 2016 to continue our service work by significantly expanding the bustani site to include a four-acre farm ("shamba").
+We also added a test drip-irrigation system to the original garden/bustani site.

-During March 2018 a new group from BISB returned to Natron and continue work at the farm to help stabilize the food supply and further develop the site; including employing a second Farm Manager.
+During March 2018, a new group from BISB returned to Natron and continued work at the farm to help stabilize the food supply and further develop the site.
+This included employing a second Farm Manager.

 Since 2015 BISB students have also worked on the construction of a nursery school with a special needs unit in the village of Arusha as well as a primary school.
 Following on from the success of the primary school, and having more children complete their primary education, the local community were in need of a secondary school.